-As Musk sees it, AI advancement is driven by capitalism.
-Companies like Amazon need to invest millions into developing its AI because if it doesn’t, Google and Microsoft and Facebook will, and so on.
-The question is not if this will lead to the creation of an artificial intelligence that can leave regular humans in the dust, the question is when.
+As Musk sees it, AI advancement is driven by competition.
+Companies like Amazon need to invest millions into developing its AI because if it doesn’t, Google, Microsoft, and Facebook will, and so on.
+As a result, the creation of AI that will leave regular humans in the dust seems inevitable.

-With Neuralink, he’s coming at AI from a different angle.
-The goal is to augment the human level of intelligence and preemptively mesh us with the digital world so we can build ourselves up before an AI can surpass us.
+With Neuralink, the goal is to augment the human level of intelligence and preemptively mesh us with the digital world so we can build ourselves up before an AI can surpass us.

 The electrodes pick up the electrical activity from brain cells, neurons, and transmit them to a computer.
-While the brain activity is being recorded, the animal (or human) performs a task such as moving a joystick to guide a cursor around on the screen.
+While the brain activity is being recorded, the participant performs a task such as moving a joystick to guide a cursor around on the screen.

 The scientists can then use algorithms to correlate the brain activity to the movement, teaching a computer that when certain neurons fire, the cursor should move left.
-Then you can turn the joystick off and move the cursor purely through the brain activity.
-Then you have a BMI.
+Then you can turn the joystick off and move the cursor purely through brain activity.

 Helping these soldiers was the goal of DARPA’s Revolutionizing Prosthetics program.
 Funding was given to research groups around the US with specialties in neuroscience, biomedical engineering, and robotics to develop new implants, new prosthetics, and new understandings of how to control the latter with the former.

-The second problem has more variables.
-The brain is usually cocooned away from the world in a sheath of meninges and sterile fluid.
-It does not like invasion.
-Non-invasive BMIs exist, but they have even lower bandwidth as they can’t discern the individual neuronal activity needed for close robotic control.
+Non-invasive BCIs exist, but have low bandwidth as they can’t discern the individual neuronal activity needed for close robotic control.

 - How do you get power to the device?
 Wireless radios are power-hungry and processing and sending high-bandwidth information will also require significant power.